CanadianDesk/FPGA_human_benchmark/src/vga/README_VGA.md

 ### From the PS/2 mouse

-VGAencoder.v has 2 multi-bit inputs,`iMouseX` and `iMouseY` repersenting the x and y coordinate of the current position of the mouse on a 320px x 240px screen.
+VGAencoder.v has 2 multi-bit input ports,`iMouseX` and `iMouseY` repersenting the x and y coordinate of the current position of the mouse cursor on a 320px x 240px screen.

 ### From the main menu